New poll shows most South Carolinians support medical marijuana

 #ReadLocal

-The poll, which has a 4.46 percent margin of errors, is the latest boost for legalized medical marijuana, which has been embraced by key committees in both the S.C.
+The poll, which has a 4.46 percent margin of error, is the latest boost for legalized medical marijuana, which has been embraced by key committees in both the S.C.
 House and Senate.

 ▪ In a question asked exclusively for The State newspaper in 2016, a Winthrop University poll showed nearly 4 in 5 S.C. residents — or 78 percent — supported legalizing medical marijuana.
 Meanwhile, only 39 percent of South Carolinians said they support legalizing pot for recreational use, a move opposed by 54 percent of those surveyed.